Amrutha-0612/Amrutha-Git/README.md

 # Amrutha-Git
-This is my repository called Amrutha-Git.
+This is work load tracker app containing backend using python and frontend using streamlit software